Death Race (franchise): Death Race 3: Inferno (2013)

+Death Race 3: Inferno takes place between the events of Death Race 2 and Death Race.
+It stars Luke Goss, Danny Trejo, Tanit Phoenix, Fred Koehler, Robin Shou, Ving Rhames, and Dougray Scott, and was directed by Roel Reiné.

 Death Race owner R. H. Weyland (Ving Rhames) has been forced to sell the rights to Niles York (Dougray Scott), a British billionaire who acquired the rights by hostile takeover.
 York reveals that he intends to relocate the Death Race to the deserts of Africa.
 Before leaving, Weyland arranges Lucas to have surgery to heal the infected and deadly scars on his face sustained from the previous film Death Race 2.
 With Carl Lucas, a.k.a.
 Frankenstein (Luke Goss), one win away from gaining his freedom, York coaches Lucas to lose his race and threatens his life if he fails to comply.

 Death Race 2050 (2017)

 Corman made Death Race 2050, a sequel to his original film, shooting in Peru starting in February 2016.
 It stars Malcolm McDowell, Manu Bennett, Burt Grinstead, Marci Miller, Folake Olowofoyeku, Anessa Ramsey, Yancy Butler, and Charlie Farrell, and was directed by G. J. Echternkamp.
 The film was released in the United States on DVD and DVD/Blu-ray combo on Jan 17, 2017, with three making-of documentaries: The Making of 2050, Cars!
 Cars!
 Cars!, and The Look of 2050.
+In 2050, the United Corporations of America is ruled supreme by "Mr. President".
+An annual event called "The Death Race" is watched by almost all the inhabitants.
+This event, where anything goes, mixes car racing, murder of participants and civilians, all broadcast on television.
+The winner wins the supreme title and the right to have one of his wishes granted.
+The champion of this race and favorite of this new edition is still Frankenstein, half-man and half-robot.
+At the end of this race, he hopes to finally be able to bow out and leave this system.
+But that's without counting on the betrayals, attacks from resistance fighters and participants that await him this year.

 Death Race: Beyond Anarchy (2018)

-Death Race: Beyond Anarchy is a sequel to the 2008 film Death Race, directed by Don Michael Paul and features the return of Danny Trejo and Frederick Koehler.
-It also stars Zach McGowan, Christine Marzano, Danny Glover, and Lorina Kamburova.
+Death Race: Beyond Anarchy is a sequel to the 2008 film Death Race, directed by Don Michael Paul and stars Zach McGowan, Danny Glover, Christine Marzano, Danny Trejo, Fred Koehler, and Lorina Kamburova.
+Now considered illegal by Weyland International, the Death Race is still practiced in the prison city Sprawl and broadcast on the dark web.
+It is the legendary pilot Frankenstein who has taken control of the place, where nearly 420,000 inmates are locked up.
+After a failed attack on the latter, the authorities send Connor Gibson, a member of an elite unit, to infiltrate the prison.
+He has only one goal: to stop the Death Race.
+He will then have to learn to fight in a world without faith or law.